Skip to main content

 5. Write straightforward questions

-Now that you are ready to begin writing, we recommend creating multiple versions of each question you are looking to ask.
-You and your team can select the most straightforward option to reduce participant confusion during the editing process.
+Draft multiple versions of each question you want to ask.
+During editing, you and your team can select the most straightforward option to reduce participant confusion.

 6. Prioritize the important questions

-Once you have high-quality questions, prioritize them from most to least important.
-As a general rule of thumb, you want the most significant questions at the top of your survey so participants are more likely to answer them.
-You can often remove the least necessary questions to shorten your study and prevent survey fatigue.
+Rank your questions from most to least important.
+Put the most significant questions at the top so participants are more likely to answer them, and cut the least necessary ones to shorten the study and prevent survey fatigue.

 7. Order your questions logically